 the evaluation of the Public Sector Reform Programme 2014-2020.
 These include the number of projects aimed at enhancing citizen participation and the number of projects to enhance information.
-The Government Digital Service in the United Kingdom provides detailed instructions to public organisations on measuring user satisfaction and provides a standard GOV.UK feedback page for them to use.
+The Government Digital Service in the United Kingdom provides detailed instructions to public organisations on measuring user satisfaction and provides a standard GOV.UK feedback page for them to use.17

-Even though Spain and Italy don't have KPIs related to co-creation, both countries show a highly impressive monitoring system for digital government.
+Even though Spain and Italy do not have KPIs related to co-creation, both countries show a highly impressive monitoring system for digital government.
 The Spanish online dashboard DATAOBSAE of the Electronic Administration Observatory (OBSAE), presents data related to a wide range of digital services.
-Depending on the type of service, the data is updated on a monthly or yearly basis and can be downloaded in machine-readable format, thereby facilitating and encouraging further reuse of the data.
-Besides providing statistics related to citizens and business as end users, the platform also allows for a detailed analysis of the adoption of centralised service modules at different levels of government.
+18 Depending on the type of service, the data is updated on a monthly or yearly basis and can be downloaded in machine-readable format, thereby facilitating and encouraging further reuse of the data.
+Besides providing statistics related to citizens and businesses as end users, the platform also allows for a detailed analysis of the adoption of centralised service modules at different levels of government.
 The Digital Transformation Progress dashboard of the Agency for Digital Italy (AGID) shows indicators for the digital transformation of the Italian public sector, which in most cases are updated on a monthly basis and are available in machine-readable format.
 The uptake of the eID service SPID and ePayment service pagoPA are among the indicators.
 Furthermore, the link between the presented indicators and the European Digital Economy and Society Index is explicitly recognised.
+The service of the element of the European Digital Economy and Society Index is explicitly recognised.